Pick the Right Batting

 Do you have a favorite batting and/or manufacturer?
 Does price influence what you use?
 Where do you normally buy batting?
 Do you purchase it by the yard or prepackaged by size?
-I buy batting by the roll.
+I order batting by the roll when it is on sale.
 I do have some packaged batting like black and pink for dark or mostly pink quilts.

 Prewashing and Doubling Up – Can we talk?

 I have never thought about pre-washing batting.
 Bouncing a few around in a dryer to relax stubborn creases I have done.
 I’m just not a pre-wash person – batting or my fabric.
-I read prewashing the batting and fabric shrinks them, therfore the quilt will not have the wrinkled look.
-Is prewashing batting something you have done or do regularly?
-I am probably not alone wanting to know why and how?
-Please leave your response in the comment section.
+I read prewashing the batting and fabric shrinks them; therefore, the quilt will not have a wrinkled look.
+I like the wrinkled look, personally.

 I am reading some quilters are using two layers of batting in a quilt.
 This is a new concept to me.
-I am thinking they may be wanting some features of two different kinds of batting.
-I imagine others are wanting more information on what purpose is served by doing this.
-If you are a batting stacker, I’d love to have you be a guest blogger on my site.
-Message me, please.
+I am thinking they may be wanting some features of two distinct kinds of batting.
+Do you want more information on what purpose is served by doing this?

 P.S.
 While looking through old posts, I ran across another on batting.
 Hopefully you will find this article interesting, as well. https://www.handiquilter.com/thoughts-on-batting/ I had to copy and past the address, but it is still up.
 I guess 2020 wasn’t that long ago!